 Authors presenting networking research using ns-3 are encouraged to follow best simulation practices and focus particularly on the credibility and reproducibility of simulation results.
 We strongly encourage authors of all papers, demonstrations, and posters to include links to relevant source code and instructions on how to use it.
 This will make contributions more useful for the ns-3 community.
 If code has been submitted through the ns-3 merge request process, or published as a module in the ns-3 app store, please list the link(s).
 This will be considered a plus

 Please do not hesitate to contact the workshop chairs if you are uncertain whether your submission falls within the scope of the workshop.

 Authors will have their paper published in the ACM Digital Library, which will require copyright transfer to ACM under their normal terms and conditions.
-In the spirit of open source, we encourage authors of published papers to exercise their right to publish author-prepared versions on their respective home page, or on a publicly accessible server of their employer.
+In the spirit of open source, we encourage authors of published papers to exercise their right to publish author-prepared versions on their respective home page, on a publicly accessible server of their employer, or on a pre-print server.
 Upon request, we will provide links from the WNS3 program on the ns-3 web site to the author-prepared version.

 We follow the ACM standards and conduct regarding plagiarism.